Alastair MacLennan

 Alastair MacLennan represented Ireland at the Venice Biennale, with inter-media work commemorating the names of all those who died as a result of the Political Troubles in Northern Ireland, from 1969 to then date (1997).
 During the 1970s and 1980s he made some long, non-stop performances in Britain, America and Canada, of up to 144 hours duration.
 Subject matter dealt with political, social and cultural malfunction.
 In recent years he has traveled extensively in Europe, Asia, North America and Canada, presenting Actuations (performance/installations).
 Since 1989 he has been a member of the performance art entity, Black Market International, which performs globally.

 During the 1970s and 1980s he presented long durational performances in Britain and America, of up to 144 hours.
 His work looks into political, social, religious, ethical and aesthetical questions.
 He has performed since 1972 more than 600 art performances in countries across the world, in galleries, museums, festivals and public spaces.
 His most recent performances were in the 2017 Edinburgh Festival including performing with Sandra Johnston at Summerhall alongside his second retrospective of works on paper and objects and installations relating to his performances entitled Lie To Lay and a catalogue entitled Air A Lair.
 His first retrospective was at The Ormeau Baths Gallery Belfast with a catalogue publication called Knot Knot, 2003.

-Maclennan performs often with Sandra Johnston.
-She is an artist from Northern Ireland working in areas of site-responsive performance that like Maclennan explores creative responses in the aftermath of trauma, such as, acts of commemoration that exist as forms of testimony and empathetic encounter.
-Johnston is the ‘Ré Soupault’ Guest Professor at the Bauhaus University, Weimar, and Course Leader of the BxNU MFA at Northumbria University, England, and is also a co-founder of artist-run collectives in Belfast, Catalyst & Beyond.
+MacLennan performs often with Sandra Johnston.
+She is an artist from Northern Ireland working in areas of site-responsive performance that like MacLennan explores creative responses in the aftermath of trauma, such as, acts of commemoration that exist as forms of testimony and empathetic encounter.
+Johnston is the ‘Ré Soupault’ Guest Professor at the Bauhaus University, Weimar, and Course Leader of the BxNU MFA at Northumbria University, England, and is also a co-founder of two artist-run collectives in Belfast, Catalyst Arts & BBeyond.

 For MacLennan's performances and installations he uses the term “Actuations”.
 In Autumn 2017, he is performing in several cities in North America.